nus-cs2103-AY2021S1/tp/docs/UserGuide.md

-### Listing most made Recipes — **`stats recipe most made`**
+### Listing top Recipes -- **`stats recipe top`**
+Shows a list of recipes that were made the most.
+The list is sorted in descending order by the number of times it was made; the first recipe in the list is the recipe that was made the most number of times.
+The number of usages is calculated from based on current records.
+So, if you have just cleared your recipe usage records, you will see that all recipes were made 0 times.
-Shows a list of the top 5 most made recipes of all time.
-The number of times of which each recipe is made is tracked from the start of usage of ChopChop.
-Even after you delete the recipe is deleted, its past usages are still saved within ChopChop.
+Even after you delete a recipe is deleted, its past usages are still saved within ChopChop.

-Usage: `stats recipe most made`
+Usage: `stats recipe top`

 Example:
 Let's say you executed `make Singapore Sling` 2 times a day for the past 1 year.
 Today, you decided to delete the recipe for health reasons.
 If you enter `stats recipe most made`, you will still see it listed as one of the most made recipes.

+### Listing Recipes recently made — **`stats recipe recent`**
+Shows a list of most recently made recipes.
+The list is arranged in descending chronological order; the first recipe in the list was made the most recently.
+Even after the recipe is deleted, its past usages are still saved within ChopChop, and you will the recipe listed.
+However, if you have just cleared your recipe usage records, there will be no recipes shown.

-### Listing Recipes made within a certain period — **`stats recipe`**
+### Listing Recipes made in a given time frame — **`stats recipe made`**
-The time period given can either be:
-1. A specific day.
-2. A period of time with a start date or an end date or both.
 #### 1. Listing recipes made on the specified day.
 The day starts at 00:00 hours and ends at 23:59 hours.